Accessories

 FAQ

-Does a silicone case affect the D-pad?
+Q: Will a thick silicone case affect the D-pad?
 It can.
-The Mini Plus D-pad is one of the device’s best features — frequently described as SNES-grade quality by the community.
-A thick silicone layer around the D-pad area adds resistance and can make it feel less precise.
-Stick to skins in the 1.5–3 mm typical thickness range.
+The Mini Plus D-pad is widely praised for its quality, and adding a thick silicone layer over the button area can make it feel less precise.
+Thinner skins in the 1.5 mm range are less likely to cause this.